bloominstituteoftechnology/mongo-bears/README.md

 }
 ```

-In `models.js`, write the schema for the Bears collection.
+Write the schema for the Bears collection.
 Make the field
 `createdAt` default to the current date.

 ### `POST /bears`
-When the client makes a `POST` request to `/bears`:
+When the client makes a `POST` request to `/api/bears`:

 - Ensure the client passes `species` and `latinName` parameters in the request
   body.
 If there's an error, respond with an appropriate status code, and send